 Corpus creation and management (including automatic annotation) is often a time-consuming and technically challenging task.
-In many cases, it also raises scientific issues related for instance with linguistic questions (what is the elementary unit in a text?) as well as computer-science challenges (for instance when OCR or HTR is involved).
-It is therefore necessary to design a workflow that makes it possible to deal with data collections, even if they are initially available as photos, scans, wikipedia dumps, etc.
+In many cases, it also raises scientific issues related for instance with linguistic questions (what is the elementary unit in a text?) as well as computer-science challenges (for instance when OCR or HTR are involved).
+It is therefore necessary to design a work-flow that makes it possible to deal with data collections, even if they are initially available as photos, scans, wikipedia dumps, etc.

 These challenges are particularly relevant when dealing with ancient languages or scripts where fonts, OCR techniques, language models may be not extant or of inferior quality, as a result, among others, of the variety of writing systems and the lack of textual data.
-This project-team will therefore work on improving print OCR for some of these languages for this very aim (e.g. Syriac, Ge'ez, Armenian).
-When an ancient source is still unpublished (book, manuscript, stele, tablet...), and therefore available in raw (image) form, we intend to develop OCR / HTR techniques, at least for certain scripts (Hebrew, Coptic and Greek Uncials, Ge'ez), and construct a pipeline for historical manuscripts.
-Initial success for Hebrew and Latin manuscripts has been very comforting (ca. 3% CER).
-On the one hand, access to existing electronic corpora, especially epigraphic corpora (e.g. Aramaic, North and South Arabic), still have to be negotiated.
-On the other hand, data that has been produced directly in electronic form (e.g. on social media) is readily usable, but far from normalised.
-Of course, contemporary texts can be often gathered in very large volumes, as we already do within the ANR project SoSweet, but this results in specific issues.
+We will therefore work on improving print OCR for some of these languages, especially by moving towards joint OCR and language models.
+Of course, contemporary texts can be often gathered in very large volumes, as we already do within the ANR project SoSweet, resulting in different, specific issues.

-An inventory of already available resources developed or used by ALMAnaCH members has been developed.
-The team pays a specific attention to the re-usability 0 of all resources produced and maintained within its various projects and research activities.
-To this end, we want to ensure maximum compatibilities with available international standards for representing textual sources and their annotations.
-More precisely we consider TEI guidelines as well the standards produced by ISO committee TC 37/SC 4 as essential points of reference.
+ALMAnaCH pays a specific attention to the re-usability 0 of all resources produced and maintained within its various projects and research activities.
+To this end, we will ensure maximum compatibility with available international standards for representing textual sources and their annotations.
+More precisely we will take the TEI (Text Encoding Initiative) guidelines as well the standards produced by ISO committee TC 37/SC 4 as essential points of reference.